mnrojas2/DiaBloS/docs/source/examples.rst

     For this case, it is important to define the block type as :math:`1` (n-process).

-    Details on how to create such functions can be found in :ref:`usermodel-function`, details on how the RK45 integration method works, see :ref:`rk45-method`.
+    Details on how to create such functions can be found in :ref:`developer:usermodel functions`, details on how the RK45 integration method works, see :ref:`developer:graph simulation algorithm`.

 :Graph Composition: